History of Max Kepler in Timeline

 Max Kepler

-Maximilian Kepler-Różycki, a German-American professional baseball outfielder, currently plays for the Philadelphia Phillies in MLB.
-Previously, he played for the Minnesota Twins, debuting in 2015.
-Before the MLB, Kepler played in Germany's Baseball-Bundesliga.
-He bats and throws left-handed.
-He holds the record for the most career home runs by a German-born MLB player.
+Maximilian Kepler-Różycki is a German-American professional baseball outfielder currently playing for the Philadelphia Phillies in MLB.
+He debuted in MLB in 2015 with the Minnesota Twins, where he played previously.
+Before joining the Twins, Kepler played for Buchbinder Legionäre Regensburg in the Baseball-Bundesliga.
+A left-handed batter and thrower, Kepler holds the record for the most career home runs by a German-born player in MLB.

-The text mentions that on April 11, 1961, Ted Kluszewski of the Angels was the first player in Major League history to hit a home run in the first two innings of a season.
+On April 11, 1961, Ted Kluszewski of the Angels hit a home run in the first two innings of the season.

 2008: Attended St. Emmeram Academy

-In 2008, Max Kepler attended the St. Emmeram Academy in Regensburg, which allowed him more baseball training than the average American teenager.
+In 2008, Max Kepler attended the St. Emmeram Academy in Regensburg, which allowed him to train in baseball more than the average American teenager.

 2009: Signed with the Minnesota Twins